Phydon/sf/README.md

           Focus on performance
           Disable search indicating spinner and don`t colourize the search output Write the output via BufWriter
+          Cannot be set together with the --stats flag

+      --show-errors
+          Show possible filesystem errors
+          For example for situations such as insufficient permissions

   -s, --stats
+          Show short search statistics at the end
+          Can be combined with the --count flag to only show stats Cannot be set together with the --performance flag

+      --stats-long
           Show search statistics at the end
-          Can be combined with the --count flag to only show stats and no other output
+          Can be combined with the --count flag to only show stats Cannot be set together with the --performance flag

   -h, --help
           Print help (see a summary with '-h')